SumiSastri/dev-blogs/docs/history-of-the-web/part1-web1.0.md

 # A love letter to the personal website

-If we thought Web 1.0 was dead, this full-stack conference hosted by Stack Skills, considered it fun to resurrect that dead thought from the grave.

-A [Stack Skills](https://stackskills.com/)  conference in London (2022) was an interesting post-lockdown experience and the 2-day conference focused on the history of the Web, Web 1.0, Web 2.0 and challenges ahead for Web 3.0.
+If we thought Web 1.0 was dead, a 2-day [Stack Skills](https://stackskills.com/) conference in London (2022), considered it fun to resurrect that dead thought from the grave.
+The conference focused on the history of the Web, Web 1.0, Web 2.0 and challenges ahead for Web 3.0.

 Full disclosure right up front.